zianke/personal-website/README.md

 # v1.kezian.me
 Personal website of Zian Ke
 <br />
 Currently rewriting it using MERN stack.
-The new version is on kezian.me
+The new version is on www.kezian.me